-Nathan Abrams reviews a new book about the classical musical, West Side Story.
+Nathan Abrams reviews a new book about the classic musical, West Side Story.

 In this new book on the classic movie, West Side Story.
 The Jets, the Sharks, and the making of a classic, Richard Barrios describes West Side Story as ‘a musical epic’ that took a big approach like other movies of its time such as Stanley Kubrick’s Spartacus (1960).
 Such comparisons with Spartacus are apt in more ways than one.